 Chinese is the most widely spoken language in the world, but it is much more difficult than Japanese.
 Chinese is a tonal language, super difficult to pronounce or understand, and it also has only ideograms.
 But like Japanese, Chinese has a simple grammar, and everyone who really wants to learn can do it.

-Japanese is easy because it only has 106 syllables that we already know and pronounce in Portuguese.
+Japanese is easy because it has only 106 syllables that we already know and pronounce in English.
 Japanese is much easier to speak than English.
-Japanese also has an alphabet that is easy to read and write, and you only need to learn 2000 ideograms to read almost every language.
-The great difficulty of the Japanese is that he has several words with the same pronunciation.
+Japanese also has an alphabet that is easy to read and write, and just learn 2000 ideograms to read almost any language.
+The great difficulty of Japanese is that there are several words with the same pronunciation.

 The video below has been showing all the details and differences between Chinese and Japanese.